 We will be using double sea kayaks which are very stable and easy to use.

-Previous kayaking experience is recommended.
+Previous kayaking experience is required.
 You will need to feel comfortable with the idea of paddling offshore in ocean swell, wind chop, fog and among whales!

 As far as things to bring, here are a few suggestions I can offer: